onecompiler/tutorials/groovy/lists/lists.md

-Lists is like stack which is used to store  collection of data items.
+List is like stack which is used to store  collection of data items.
 A List literal is presented as a series of data objects separated by commas and enclosed in square brackets.
-Data objects need not to be of same type.
+Data objects present in the list need not to be of same type.

-Groovy Lists are indexed like arrays and it starts from zero, means list[0] refers to first element.
+Groovy Lists are indexed like arrays and it starts from zero, means `list[0]` refers to first element.

 ## Example